ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/BuildSRW.rst

 Run an Experiment
 =====================

-To configure and run an experiment, users should proceed to :numref:`Chapter %s <RunSRW>`.
+To configure and run an experiment, users have a few options:

+#.
+Proceed to :numref:`Section %s: Quick Start Guide <NCQuickstart>` for a quick overview of the workflow steps.
+#.
+Try the :ref:`SRW App Tutorials <Tutorial>` (good for new users!).
+#.
+For detailed information on running the SRW App, including optional tasks like plotting and verification, users can refer to :numref:`Section %s: Running the SRW App <RunSRW>`.